-This would turn your repair insurance into an unnecessary expense.
-You can check the reliability ratings of your new car to determine if it is likely to need repairs during the first few years of use.
+To determine if auto repair insurance is worth it for you, you can check the reliability ratings of your new car.
 Unless you buy a new car with a defective part, you probably won't face major repairs for the first few years of ownership.
 Based on annual mileage, MBI coverage may overlap factory warranty for three years or more, at least on core systems such as powertrain.
 Even so, if you have a car that is still quite new, auto repair insurance can be valuable coverage worth considering.

 For some people, auto repair insurance is just a waste of money, but for others it's a good solution to keep auto repair costs under control.
 Many drivers rely on this type of insurance to protect an investment in a vehicle.
-Here are some of the benefits of auto repair insurance.
+Here are some of the benefits of auto repair insurance:

+Filing a claim is an important part of the repair insurance process because it allows you to request prior authorization for your repairs.However, there are specific insurance programs for car repairs other than accidents, called auto repair insurance.
 Research your vehicle repair costs to get a good idea of how much money you could save by purchasing auto repair insurance.
 You don't necessarily need special car insurance to get reimbursed for mechanical and electrical repairs.
 They also tend to be more flexible, as you can use your preferred repair shop and there is no need for repairs to be made at the dealer service center.

 So if a driver realizes that the long-term costs of insurance versus necessary repairs are the same, he often takes a risk and pays out of pocket for repairs.
 While auto repair insurance doesn't cover factory recalls, federal law requires the car manufacturer to fix the problem free of charge.
 Having auto repair insurance doesn't mean you can neglect your car and avoid the expense of related repairs.
 Auto repair insurance is insurance that covers normal breakdowns and part failures, which is generally not covered by a standard car insurance policy.